The 88-Year Evolution Of The Macy's Thanksgiving Day Parade

 According to Nielsen, an estimated 14.2 per cent of American households watched the CBS coverage of the parade in 1951.
 In recent years, approximately 30 million people tune into CBS's and NBC's coverage of the parade.

+After the U.S. government, Macy's is currently the second-largest consumer of helium in the country.

+This year's parade will feature a total of five Broadway performances, including 'Annie,' 'Bring It On,' and 'Nice Work If You Can Get It.'

 Over the 88-year history of the parade, there have been numerous injuries caused by balloon issues.
-The most serious injury occurred with a Cat in the Hat balloon in 1997 and resulted in the implementation of balloon size restrictions.
+The most serious injury occurred in 1997 and resulted in the implementation of balloon size restrictions.

 In 1997, the Cat in the Hat balloon was pushed into a lamp post by high winds.
 Falling debris fractured 33-year-old Kathleen Caronna's skull and put her in a month-long coma.